Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Proofs of Propositions, Lemmas, Theorems and Corollaries

 \subsection{Proof of Theorem \ref{teo_3} and Corollary \ref{cor_predictive}}

-\begin{proof}[Proof of Theorem \ref{teo_3}] As a consequence of the discussion after the statement of Theorem \ref{teo_2}, the density $q^*_{\textsc{pfm}}(\bz)$ minimizes the \textsc{kl} divergence to $p(\bz|\by)$ within the family of distributions that factorize over $z_1,\dots,z_n$.
-Thus
+\begin{proof}[Proof of Theorem \ref{teo_3}.]
+As a consequence of the discussion after the statement of Theorem \ref{teo_2}, the density $q^*_{\textsc{pfm}}(\bz)$ minimizes the \textsc{kl} divergence to $p(\bz \mid \by)$ within the family of distributions that factorize over $z_1,\dots,z_n$.
+As a consequence